Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning: Related Work

 \section{Related Work}

 \textbf{Offline State Abstraction.} Most early studies focus on action-specific \citep{dietterich1999state} and option-specific \citep{jonsson2000automated} state abstraction.
 Further, \citet{givan2003equivalence} introduced the notion of state equivalence to possibly reduce the state space size by which two states can be aggregated into one abstract state if applying a mutual action leads to equivalence states with similar rewards.
 Later on, \citet{ravindran2004approximate} relaxed this definition of state equivalence by allowing the actions to be different if there is a valid mapping between them.
+Offline state abstraction has further been studied for generalization and transfer in RL \citep{karia2022relational} and planning \citep{srivastava2012applicability}.

 \textbf{Graph-Theoretic State Abstraction.} \citet{mannor2004dynamic} developed a graph-theoretic state abstraction approach that utilizes the topological similarities of a state transition graph (STG) to aggregate states in an online manner.
 Mannor's definition of state abstraction follows Givan's notion of equivalence states except they update the partial STG iteratively to find the abstractions.
 Another comparable method proposed by \citet{chiu2010automatic} carries out spectral graph analysis on STG to decompose the graph into multiple sub-graphs.
 However, most graph-theoretic analyses on STG, such as computing the eigenvectors in \citeauthor{chiu2010automatic}'s work, can become infeasible for problems with large-scale state space.